-- 50.1 An application for restoration to the Register shall be treated as if it were an initial application for registration and must comply with the Council's requirements for obtaining registration.
-Any application for restoration after a Registrant's removal from the Register pursuant to Rule 49.5 (d) (a removal order) shall be considered by the Admissions and Restorations Panel. - 50.2 Where a Registrant's name has been removed from the Register under Rule 49.4 (d), no application for restoration of the Registrant's name to the Register shall be made before the expiration of five years from the date of removal from the Register. - 50.3 Applicants who have been refused admission to the JCCP register may appeal the JCCP's decision to refuse them entry to the Register.
+- An application for restoration to the Register shall be treated as if it were an initial application for registration and must comply with the Council's requirements for obtaining registration.
+Any application for restoration after a Registrant's removal from the Register pursuant to Rule 54.5 (d) (a removal order) shall be considered by the Admissions and Restorations Panel. - Where a Registrant's name has been removed from the Register under Rule 54.4 (d), no application for restoration of the Registrant's name to the Register shall be made before the expiration of five years from the date of removal from the Register. - Applicants who have been refused admission to the JCCP register may appeal the JCCP's decision to refuse them entry to the Register.
 This application shall be heard by the Admissions and Restoration Panel.

-51. Documents to be provided to the Council
+56. Documents to be provided to the Council

-51.1 In addition to the documents required in an application for admission to the Register, the Applicant may send to the Council any other document or information supporting the application for restoration.
+In addition to the documents required in an application for admission to the Register, the Applicant may send to the Council any other document or information supporting the application for admission or restoration.

-52. Notice of an Admission or Restoration Panel Hearing
+57 Notice of an Admission or Restoration Panel Hearing

-- 52.1 As soon as practicable after receipt of an application under Rule 50.1, or 50.3 the Panel Secretary shall send the Applicant a Notice of Admission or Restoration Hearing which must: - a. state the date, time and venue of the hearing; - b. inform the Applicant of the right to attend the hearing and make oral submissions to the Committee or to be represented in accordance with Rule 9; - c. in relation to a restoration hearing enclose a copy of the decision and Order made by the Fitness to Practise Hearing Panel that made the Removal Order; - d. enclose any documents to be relied on by the Council; and - e. enclose a copy of these Rules.
+- 57.1 As soon as practicable after receipt of an application under Rule 55.1 or 55.3, the Panel Secretary shall send the Applicant a Notice of Admission or Restoration Hearing which must: - a. state the date, time and venue of the hearing; - b. inform the Applicant of the right to attend the hearing and make oral submissions to the Committee or to be represented in accordance with Rule 9; - b. in relation to a restoration hearing enclose a copy of the decision and Order made by the Fitness to Practise Hearing Panel that made the Removal Order; - c. enclose any documents to be relied on by the Council; and - e. enclose a copy of these Rules.

-53. Documents to be provided to the Admissions and Restoration Fitness to Practise Hearing Panel
+58. Documents to be provided to the Admissions and Restoration Fitness to Practise Hearing Panel

-- 53.1 No less than seven days before the hearing, the Panel Secretary shall send to the Panel copies of: - a. the Notice of Restoration Hearing; - b. the application for restoration and any documents provided by the Applicant in support of the application; - c. a copy of the decision and Order made by the Fitness to Practise Hearing Panel which made the Removal Order; - d. any documents relied on by the Council.
+- 58.1 No less than seven days before the hearing, the Panel Secretary shall send to the Panel copies of: - a. the Notice of Admission or Restoration Hearing; - b. the application for admission or restoration and any documents provided by the Applicant in support of the application; - c. a copy of the decision and Order made by the Fitness to Practise Hearing Panel which made the Removal Order: - d. any documents relied on by the Council.

-54. Procedure at an admission or restoration hearing
+59. Procedure at an admission or restoration panel hearing

-- 54.1 The Case Presenter shall first outline the history of the Applicant or Registrant's case and in the case of restoration hearing, the circumstances in which the Order for removal of the Registrant's registration was made. - 54.2 The Applicant or the Applicant's representative may then address the Panel as to the reasons why an Order for restoration should be made. - 54.3 The Applicant may adduce evidence and call witnesses in support of an application to be admitted to the Register or for restoration to the Register.
+59.1 The Case Presenter shall first outline the history of the Applicant or Registrant's case and in the case of restoration hearing, the circumstances in which the Order for removal of the Registrant's registration was made.

+- The Applicant or the Applicant's representative may then address the Committee as to the reasons why an Applicant should either be admitted to the Register or an Order for restoration should be made. - 59.3 The Applicant may adduce evidence and call witnesses in support of an application to be admitted to the Register or for restoration to the Register.

-55. Decision of the Admissions and Restoration Fitness to Practice Hearing Panel on an Admission or Restoration Application
+60. Decision of the Admissions and Restoration Fitness to Practise Hearing Panel on an Admission or Restoration Application